Neeraj Dye Chem

 • Binder: CMC can be used as an adhesive binder in a variety of applications.

-• Emulsifier: CMC can be used as an
+• Emulsifier: CMC can be used as an emulsifier.

 Sodium Carboxymethyl Cellulose Cmc Na